eloycoto/blog/content/blog/kamailio-monitoring.rst

     <iframe width="560" height="315" src="https://www.youtube.com/embed/MtuvwgRLBUg" frameborder="0" allowfullscreen></iframe>

-Secondly PacketBeat announced that `joined Elastic <http://apmdigest.com/elastic-acquires-packetbeat>`_ and started a new branch called `beats <https://www.elastic.co/products/beats>`_.
-PacketBeat provides an interface to monitor our application performance without pain.
+Secondly Packetbeat announced that `joined Elastic <http://apmdigest.com/elastic-acquires-Packetbeat>`_ and started a new branch called `Beats <https://www.elastic.co/products/beats>`_.
+Packetbeat provides an interface to monitor our application performance without pain.
 You can monitor all SQL information, Redis, HTTP information and get some insights of your application.

-**PacketBeat presentation on OSDC 2015**
+**Packetbeat presentation on OSDC 2015**

 .. raw:: html